 We've all seen videos of animals injured and killed by plastic, and the piles of non-degradable rubbish being sent to third world countries to be dumped and buried or burned into toxic fumes.

-This present makes a positive statement that promotes a more sustainable way of living.
+This present makes a positive statement that promotes a more less harmful, sustainable way of living.

-For hundreds more gift ideas, visit Amazon here.
+For 180+ more gift ideas, visit Amazon here.